What is vitamin B6?

 - Spinach: An excellent leafy green option that contributes to vitamin B6 intake.

 The daily requirement for vitamin B6 varies by age and gender.
 Generally, the recommended daily intake is around 1.3 mg for adult women and men.
-Pregnant and breastfeeding women may require higher levels to support fetal growth and postpartum recovery.
-Since vitamin B6 is not stored in the body, consistent dietary intake is necessary.
-In cases where dietary sources are insufficient, supplements should only be considered under a healthcare professional’s guidance.
+Pregnant and breastfeeding women may require higher levels to support foetal growth and postpartum recovery.

 Ensuring Adequate Vitamin B6 Intake

-In summary, vitamin B6 is a vital nutrient that plays essential roles in energy metabolism, immune function, and cognitive health.
+In summary, vitamin B6 is a vital nutrient that plays essential roles in energy metabolism, immune function and cognitive health.
 Maintaining adequate levels is crucial for overall well-being, and it is relatively easy to incorporate vitamin B6-rich foods into your diet.

 While multivitamins can offer valuable support for overall health, it is essential to recognize that a balanced diet should remain the cornerstone of nutritional well-being.
 Multivitamins are intended to be a complementary measure and should not be considered a substitute for a diverse and nutritious food intake.